 What happens after I submit the documentation?

-As soon as your documents have been assessed, you will be contacted regarding an appointment with an Equitable Learning Advisor.
+As soon as your documents have been assessed, you will be contacted regarding an appointment with an Equitable Learning Facilitator.
 If you have any questions, please contact us.
 You will be unable to have an appointment with an advisor until we have received sufficient documentation as evidence of your disability.